-Staff told us they felt that their roles were clearer and knew who was responsible for each task and these were now completed.
-Information about people's care would be shared, and consistency of care practice could then be maintained.
-Issues relating to the running of the service were also discussed.
-This meant that there were clearly defined expectations for staff to complete during each shift.
+Staff told us they felt that their roles were clear and knew who was responsible for each task.
+Information about people's care was shared, and this provided consistency in care practice.
+Any concerns relating to the running of the service were regularly discussed.

-Staff were also clear about how they needed to record information to evidence how they supported and monitored a person's health and the process to follow if a person had an incident.
-We found records were up to date and reflected the person's individual needs.
+Staff were clear about how they needed to record information, to evidence how they supported and monitored a person's health and the process to follow if a person had an incident.
+Records were up to date and reflected the individual needs.
 Accident and incident records were also completed and audited by the management team.